 Dear Doctor Digital, I still don’t want to use Snapchat.
-Do I have to in 2019?
+Do I have to?

 Everything you suspected about Gen Z and their love of the phone is true, 71 percent of them use Snapchat daily, and 51 percent of this group clock up at least 11 uses per day.
 While Snapchat is still king of the kids, the demographics are changing, with older users getting on board.
 Sigh.

 Snapchat is an undoubtedly viable marketing channel if your current target market falls anywhere between the ages of 12 and 34.
 Its growth rate continues to climb, and currently there are roughly 187 million active daily users.
 While Facebook and Instagram get harder to cut through on, perhaps this channel can offer you a better visibility for your products and services.
 If you are new to Snapchat, you need to set up an account and get some followers.
 Like all new things, there will be a learning curve, so watch what other business accounts do in your sector and where they are getting engagement.

 If you are using other social channels and have a following there, make sure you cross promote your Snapchat profile and offer some exclusive content and incentives to get people to follow you there, email lists and your website are great for this too.
 Once you have built your audience and are ready to be a Snapchat ninja, here are some tips on how to get the best from your Snapchat profile.

 1. Post to your story often – but not too often.